 Tea

-Tea — Camellia sinensis — is the second most-consumed beverage in the world after water, and the longevity literature on it has improved over the last few years.
-The honest summary: tea is probably good for you, the effect sizes are smaller than coffee's, and the strongest single piece of recent evidence is the 2026 JAMA dementia finding.
-Most of the rest is observational, frequently confounded by the fact that habitual tea drinkers tend to live healthier lives in general.
+Tea — Camellia sinensis — is the second most-consumed beverage in the world after water, and the longevity literature on it has matured substantially over the past few years.
+The honest summary: tea is probably good for you, the effect sizes are smaller than coffee's, and most of the rest is observational and partly confounded by the fact that habitual tea drinkers in Western cohorts tend to be older, less likely to smoke, and more health-conscious than non-drinkers.
+This article walks the evidence by outcome, then by tea type, then by the practical points that matter — caffeine load, iron interaction, the green-tea-extract hepatotoxicity issue, and what to do with the L-theanine claims.

 What's in a cup